Since 1915 ...your citizen gathering place for social, recreational and cultural activities.

 - Meyer Memorial Trust

-Total of $240,000 from donations by more than 400 Individuals and Businesses: profit from 13 sponsored community events; multiple awards from the City of Dundee and Dundee Civic Association.
+Almost $300,000 from donations by more than 400 Individuals and Businesses; profits from 15 sponsored community events; other DWC fund raisers; DWC girt bricks program; multiple awards from the City of Dundee and Dundee Civic Association.

 Community Center Restoration Project

-08, the Dundee Woman’s Club embarked on a major restoration of the community building.
+In 2008, the Dundee Woman’s Club embarked on a major restoration of the community building.
 Kraft Custom Construction and Anderson/Shirley architects of Salem, who are experienced in building restoration, are guiding the overall work to be done.
-It is estimated that the project will cost $800,000 and take place over the next 7 years.
+It is estimated that the project will cost $800,000 and take place over a number of years.
 Financing will occur through individual contributions, ongoing DWC fund-raising events, contributions by businesses and community groups as well as grants.
-In 2011, the planning phase was completed with the $60,000 raised.
-The actual restoration will begin later in 2011 with the restoration to be completed by 2015, the building's 100th anniversary of serving the community.
+In 2011, the planning phase was completed with the first $60,000 raised.
+The actual restoration began later in 2011 and is continuing.

 Donations are tax-deductible.
 The DWC is a 501c3 non-profit tax exempt organization.
-A number of area residents, DWC members, and descendents of DWC members have chosen to send in contributions for an inscribed paving stone in our Founding Families Courtyard for a minimum of $50.00.
+A number of area residents, DWC members, and descendents of DWC members have chosen to send in contributions for an inscribed paving stone in our Founding Families Courtyard for a minimum of $ 100.00.
 A number of other naming and memorial contribution opportunities are also available.
-Call 503-970-1239 for more information or go to www.dundeecommunitycenter.org.
-Contributions can be sent directly to: Dundee Woman's Club, PO Box 231, Dundee, Oregon 97115.
+Call 503-970-1239 for more information or go to www.dundeecommunitycenter. com.
+Or requests for a gift brick can sent directly to : Dundee Woman's Club, PO Box 231, Dundee, Oregon 97115.